 The ideal place to end any bike ride and to relax on the beach.
 You’ll feel as though transported to another world, and the best thing of all is that you´ll be able put the hurly burly behind you, and take the nudist option if that appeals.
 The white sand, the crystal-clear water and a natural setting make the Cala Agulla a unique place.
 Its gradients are not particularly challenging, and is virtually without obstacles, being blessed by an idyllic setting.

 As the local saying has it…Life is not made for the moments that you breathe, but rather the ones that leave you breathless… Go for it!
-Come and discover the marvellous cycling in Mallorca!
+Come and discover the marvellous cycling in Majorca!

 Mike, this offer’s been carefully